Combat Headaches through Chiropractic TherapyFebruary 26, 2020

 Chiropractic Care and Low Back PainApril 3, 2020

-Neck pain is the third most common type of pain that many Americans suffer from.
+Neck pain is the third most common type of pain that Americans suffer from.
 According to the survey conducted by the National Institute of Health Statistics (NIHS), 15% of Americans suffer from neck pain.
 Wherein sufferers believe that neck pain is a natural aspect of aging, many Tacoma chiropractors see spinal misalignment as a common factor.

 Neck pain is not a dangerous disease but it can cause debilitation that may prevent one from doing his or her tasks.
 And with the sedentary lifestyle of most Americans, the American Osteopathic Association (AOA) noted that one in two individuals may feel neck pain at some point in their lives.